lucas-barros/auction-platform/README.md

 This project was designed with clean architecture principles to create a modular and maintainable code base.
 This approach helps in keeping the core business logic independent of external frameworks and libraries, making it easier to test and evolve.

-Two applications were made for the porpuse of validating the isolation of business logic.
+Two applications were made for the purpose of validating the isolation of business logic.
 A rest API and a CLI.

 ## Installation